 The News Feed is an extremely powerful tool in the user onboarding process.
 It hosts rich content within your app, so users seeking more guidance or more advanced tips can easily access them.
 While your introduction should be simple and brief so users can dive into your app, the News Feed is there for when users have finished their initial exploration and are ready to discover advanced features and become a more involved member of your app’s community.

 Welcome new users to your app with a branded News Feed card.
 Keep the News Feed updated with relevant information, hints and deals targeted towards users who are at different steps of the onboarding process.
-For instance, a user who is in his second week would see hints about advanced features, while a user who is in his third or fourth week may be targeted with conversion campaigns.
+For instance, a user who is in their second week would see hints about advanced features, while a user who is in their third or fourth week may be targeted with conversion campaigns.

 Requesting User Data